kunwar-sa/Entry-Management-Software/README.md

 *IMPORTANT*

-I started making this application on 27th November (and the submission deadline was on 28th November) because on 27th my college sent me the mail about this programm.
+I started making this application on 27th November (and the submission deadline was on 28th November) because on 27th my college sent me the mail about this programe.
 Everything that you see here has been made overnight and in less than 24 hours.
 I gave it all I had.
 I managed to meet all the requirements of the the assignment like sending visitor details